alexisespinosa-uptake/OpenFOAMContainers/Documentation/Creation/PORT_DOCKER_CONTAINER_TO_SINGULARITY.md

-# Porting the Docker MPICH-OpenFOAM container into Singularity
+# Porting the Docker OpenFOAM container into Singularity

 ## 0. Installation of Singularity in your personal computer

-For the developing and maintenance of OpenFOAM containers, we recommend you have an installation of Singularity in your local host.
+For the developing and maintenance of OpenFOAM containers, we recommend to install Singularity in your local host.
 (Currently, we are using v3.5.2).
 For installing Singularity in your own computer, you can follow the official documentation of [Sylabs](https://sylabs.io/).

 ## 1. Porting the Docker container into Singularity